smatechnologies/file-size-check-powershell/README.md

 # File Size Check
-The goal of this solution is to be able to vaildate if a speficed file is over a certain size, if not then exit with 8754.
+The goal of this solution is to be able to validate if a specify file is over a certain size, if not then exit with 8754.
 This will allow you to do events based on exit codes.
-IE stop downstream processing if file is not over 1KB
+IE stop downstream processing if file is not over 1KB over 1KB

 # Disclaimer
 No Support and No Warranty are provided by SMA Technologies for this project and related material.
 The use of this project's files is on your own risk.